iworks/simple-seo-improvements/readme.txt

 = 1.5.4 (2023-06-30) =

+* The `FILTER_SANITIZE_STRING` flag has been replaced by `FILTER_DEFAULT`.
+* The [iWorks Options](https://github.com/iworks/wordpress-options-class) module has been updated to 2.8.5.
+* The [iWorks Rate](https://github.com/iworks/iworks-rate) module has been updated to 2.1.2.
 * Unnecessary trailing slashes have been removed.
-* The `FILTER_SANITIZE_STRING` flag has been replaced by `FILTER_DEFAULT`.

 = 1.5.3 (2023-06-09) =